lyqht/sg-tech-events-finder/README.md

 They are pretty self-explanatory what they are.

-You can use the eventsUrl here to check for upcoming events.
-If you can't find any in the XML file, that means that group has no upcoming events.
+You can use the `eventsUrl` here to check for upcoming events.
+If you can't find any in the RSS feed, this means that group has no upcoming events.

-### Parsed RSS
+### Parse events RSS to retrieve upcoming events

 The parsed events from the `eventsUrl` result is in `eventsFromRss.json`